ClickHouse/ClickHouse/docs/en/operations/settings/query-complexity.md

 ## max\_rows\_to\_read {#max-rows-to-read}

 The following restrictions can be checked on each block (instead of on each row).
 That is, the restrictions can be broken a little.
-When running a query in multiple threads, the following restrictions apply to each thread separately.

 A maximum number of rows that can be read from a table when running a query.